Authoritative ● AuthorItarian ● Permissive ● Disengaged

 Considerations

 Reflect on how you were parented.
-For better or for worse, are you adopting the style that was modeled for you, or are you overcompensating by using a style that opposes the way you were raised?
+For better or for worse, are you adopting the style that was modeled for you, or are you compensating by using a style that opposes the way you were raised?

 For many parents their parenting style is also influenced by anxiety.
 The authoritarian parent might worry that their child will be undisciplined or lazy if they don’t firmly direct them.
 The permissive parent might worry that their child will tantrum or have low self-esteem if they set boundaries.
 The neglectful parent may be struggling with personal complexities that prevent them from being available to their child.